Cloned Credit Card Scheme Hits Mankato

-In the latest white collar crime to hit Mankato, business owners and residents are being advised to use caution when using credit cards in order to avoid falling victim to credit card fraud, and having to deal with credit repair afterwards.
+In the latest white collar crime to hit Mankato, business owners and residents are being advised to use caution when using credit cards in order to avoid falling victim to credit card fraud.

-One Albert Lea man was arrested early in March and was found to have dozens of cloned credit cards on him and loads of data on merchant account providers.
+One Albert Lea man was arrested early in March and was found to have dozens of cloned credit cards on him.
 He had thousands of dollars in products that he had purchased with the cards.
 All of this was found in the rental car that the man was hiding in.

 Court records show that the man made an attempt to purchase two bottles of water and a $400 Home Depot gift card at the end of February.
 The purchase was declined, so the man used a different card to make the purchase.
 All of this was captured on surveillance video and the man was identified.

 Residents have been advised to arrange for text alerts on all of their bank accounts for all transactions or when a transaction exceeds a certain amount of money.

 The man victimized people in Mankato and other communities to the north and south.
 It is believed that he is part of a credit card fraud scheme that extends across the country.

 The resulting charges are two counts of financial transaction card fraud and he is scheduled to go to court on April 11.